Luis Enrique: Barcelona

 On 11 August 2015, Barcelona won the 2015 UEFA Super Cup 5–4 against Sevilla.
-On 2 December, against Villanovense in the Copa del Rey round of 32, Enrique decided against bringing on a new player following Mathieu's injury with 12 minutes to go even though two replacements could still be made, as the score was 6–1 at that time and the manager said he did not want to risk introducing players to the game without adequate warm-up.
+On 2 December, against Villanovense in the Copa del Rey round of 32, Luis Enrique decided against bringing on a new player following Mathieu's injury with 12 minutes to go even though two replacements could still be made, as the score was 6–1 at that time and the manager said he did not want to risk introducing players to the game without adequate warm-up.

-In his first two seasons, Enrique rotated his goalkeepers, with Bravo playing league games and Marc-André ter Stegen playing cup and European matches.
+In his first two seasons, Luis Enrique rotated his goalkeepers, with Bravo playing league games and Marc-André ter Stegen playing cup and European matches.
 Both players, however, expressed opposition to this policy.
 A second double was achieved on 22 May 2016, following a 2–0 Copa del Rey victory over Sevilla after extra time in which the team played more than 50 minutes with one player less, following the dismissal of Javier Mascherano.

-On 1 March 2017, Enrique announced that he would not continue as team manager after 30 June on expiration of his contract.
+On 1 March 2017, Luis Enrique announced that he would not continue as team manager after 30 June on expiration of his contract.